outrider007/Random-person-from-a-.Xlsx/README.md

  - Currently works with windows (linux version coming soon)
  - Automaticly deletes everyhing else except the .exe part (but can be easily modified to install main.py etc.)
  - You dont need to install git or python
+ - I AM NOT RESPONSIBLE IF IT CAUSES DAMAGE OR IF YOU USE IT AGAINST SOMEONE

 # WARNING dont change the name of "main.xlsx", "icon.ico and "main.exe" in "Program Files"
  - This could break the program beacuse "main.py" couldn't access the other files